0xcyber-sketch/ClipboardToWordFile/README.md

 # ClipboardToWordFile
  Copies the user current clipboard and converts it to a Word file.
-Currently only for windows.
+ONLY works for windows systems at this time.
-I don't not know if the script works on other OS'.
+It has been confirmed that it does not work on Macs